phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 The disadvantage of this defragmentation process is that is needs to copy large amounts of memory which decreases performance.
 It also needs to be done regularly before the memory becomes too fragmented.
 This makes performance unpredictable, since programs are paused at random times and might become unresponsive.

 The fragmentation problem is one of the reasons that segmentation is no longer used by most systems.
-Segmentation is not even supported in 64-bit mode on x86 anymore.
+In fact, segmentation is not even supported in 64-bit mode on x86 anymore.
 Instead _paging_ is used, which completely avoids the fragmentation problem.

 ## Paging